Twitchfire plot in the Hero AU

 “You know the name of–”

-“The Xenobotic Empire are one of our– the Quintessons’ most fearsome foes.
+“The Xenobotic Empire are one of our– the Kalat's most fearsome foes.
 And they’re robots.
 They don’t just ‘die’!
 Someone destroyed them.”
-She mutters something indistinguishable at the end, but Twitch guesses it was something like ‘Probably one of us’.
+She mutters something indistinguishable at the end, but Sunbird guesses it was something like ‘Probably one of us’.

-Spitfire points to what Twitch had taken for a statue placed against the wall.
+Spitfire points to what Sunbird had taken for a statue placed against the wall.
 There are identical models flanking the door, painted in shades of gray.
 They almost look like anthropomorphic wasps.
-Maybe like Quintessons.
+Maybe like Chalyri.

 Their eyes are open, pitch black, unseeing.
 For now.

 “Are they going to wake up and attack us?”
-Twitch asks, afraid to look away from them.
+Sunbird asks, afraid to look away from them.

 Spitfire chuckles quietly and leans her head on her shoulder.
 Her voice overly sweet, she says “Whatever we find down here, you don’t have to worry.
 You have me to protect you.”

-Twitch feels her face flush as she realizes how close she’d gotten to her.
+Sunbird feels her face flush as she realizes how close she’d gotten to her.
 She half pushes her and half pulls herself away.
 “You were whispering!” she says, justifying the proximity.
-Spitfire laughs again, knowing her too well to accept that excuse.
+Spitfire laughs, knowing her too well to accept that excuse.

 She carefully watches every monochrome corpse, waiting for one to finally spring to life.
 Their shapes are greatly varied, most resembling some kind of anthropomorphic animal.
 The moving shadows from their lights gives them an eerie facsimile of a second life, especially when it happens to catch on something particularly reflective.

 Another door stands before them, a panel like the one which first let them in on either side.
-Twitch looks to Spitfire, who studies the door for a long while before looking at Twitch and hesitantly nodding.
-Twitch squeezes her hand before letting go to move to open it.
+Sunbird looks to Spitfire, who studies the door for a long while before looking at Sunbird and hesitantly nodding.
+Sunbird squeezes her hand before letting go to move to open it.
 Spitfire moves to the other side of the door.

 She shakes the thought from her head and plugs her weapon into the slot on the panel and turns.
 The door clicks and slides open, even quieter than the other.

-The first thing she notices, in the dead center of the room, stands yet another bot.
-This one has an eerie sense of authority.
+Her breath catches.
+In the dead center of the room stands yet another bot, this one positioned with an eerie sense of authority.
 It has a very slender build, standing at attention with hands folded on a scepter or cane of some sort planted against the ground.
-It’s mostly painted, with a white mask over the face that extends back into two symmetrical twisting horns.
+It’s mostly painted black, with a white mask over the face that extends back into two symmetrical twisting horns.

 Eyes open.
-Black, for a moment, then cyan star-shaped pupils flare to life.
+Black, for a moment, then cyan stars flare to life.

 Across the robot’s body, pale blue LEDs light up six-pointed stars on the balljoints.

-Then their grip on the scepter tightens, they almost brace against it, their wings flaring up, and electricity cracks from their hands, coursing through the scepter and into the ground.
-Previously hidden lights web out from the center of the floor, surging toward her and finally startling her out of her trance.
+Then their grip on the scepter tightens, braced against it, wings flared, and electricity cracks from their hands, coursing through the scepter and into the ground.
+Previously hidden lights web out from the center of the floor, surging toward Sunbird and finally startling her out of her trance.

 “It’s that or we both die!
 I–“

 “Interloper.”
 The robot’s voice is very commanding, but sounds completely natural.
-It reminds Twitch more of a medieval woman in a TV show than a murder robot.
-“Your kind truly have some nerve.”
+It reminds Sunbird more of an upper class woman in a fantasy show than a murder robot.
+“You drag another into this affair.
+I wonder what you’ve told them.

 “I’m not scared of you,” Spitfire tells them, pointing one blade at them with a shaking hand.